YogeshPateliOS/SwiftUI-Generic-Router/README.md

 ![Navigation Example](example.gif)

-*You can add the GIF and images to this section, upload the files to your repo, and replace the link.*

 ## Documentation
 For detailed steps and code breakdown, you can refer to the **PDF Documentation**:
 [Download PDF Guide](GenericRouter.pdf)